Jony Ive flourished under Steve Jobs’ leadership. In those days, Jobs was focused on simplicity, and Ive was masterful at creating it.

 The mouse puck, the original iPod shuffle, and the Apple TV remote are exercises in forcing art to design.

 The mouse was an ergonomic disaster.
 The third generation iPod shuffle lacked buttons (yes, really).
-The Apple TV remote is the manifestation of a palindrome: Which was is up?
+The Apple TV remote is the manifestation of a palindrome: Which way is up?
+(I always, always grab the thing incorrectly.)

-In the pursuit to achieve thinness, Ive drove the effort to re-engineer the key mechanism on MacBook keyboards.
-Thus, the traditional scissor key mechanism was eschewed and the butterfly key was invented.
+In the pursuit to achieve thinness, Ive drove the effort to re-engineer the key mechanism on MacBook laptop keyboards.
+Thus, the traditional scissor key mechanism was eschewed, and the butterfly key was developed.
 This new invention reduced vertical space requirements from 1mm to 0.5mm.
 The butterfly keyboard has gone down in infamy as a true liability for Apple.
 The widespread reliability issues has spawned a multi-year warranty program to quickly replace failed keyboards for customers.
-One new MacBook was introduced and added to this warranty program on the same day.
+One new MacBook hardware update was introduced and added to this warranty program on the same day.
 All to shave a half millimeter of MacBook thickness.

 Amazing that Scott Forstall lost his job for not apologizing for Apple Maps, but Jony Ive stayed completely under the radar on this one.